-MARIUS JUNGE, PROFESSOR, MATHEMATICS, From Quantum Dynamics to Quantum Computation
+MARIUS JUNGE, PROFESSOR, MATHEMATICS, From Quantum Dynamics to Quantum Computation that explores what happens when diverse strands of refugeeism and migration interfuse with looted art.

 Quantum devices have advanced considerably in the last 15 years.
 This work will illuminate the theoretical and feasible aspects of specific tasks using quantum devices.